 What are red team exercises?

-According to the Center for Internet Security, Red Team exercises take a comprehensive approach at the full spectrum of organization policies, processes, and defenses to improve organizational readiness, improve training for defensive practitioners, and inspect current performance levels.
-Independent Red Teams can provide valuable and objective insights about vulnerabilities and the efficacy of defenses and mitigating controls already in place and even of those planned for future implementation.
+According to the Center for Internet Security, Red Team exercises take a comprehensive approach to the full spectrum of organization policies, processes, and defenses to improve organizational readiness, improve training for defensive practitioners, and inspect current performance levels.
+Independent Red Teams can provide valuable and objective insights about vulnerabilities and the efficacy of defenses and mitigating controls already in place and even those planned for future implementation.

-These attacks do not aim to take down the target systems but to compromise the gaps between good design, intentions, implementation, and maintenance of target systems in a manner that allows the attacker to circumvent security protocols to achieve the malicious objective, leading to the compromise of the network, and stealing sensitive data.
-In a real-world incident scenario, this would include business disruption and financial losses.
+These attacks do not aim to take down the target systems but to compromise the gaps between sound design, intentions, implementation, and maintenance of target systems in a manner that allows the attacker to circumvent security protocols to achieve the malicious objective, leading to the compromise of the network, and stealing sensitive data.
+This reality would include business disruption and financial losses in a real-world incident scenario.

 Why conduct red team exercises, and what is the objective?

 Depending on the business’s capabilities, you can also use red team exercises to test the capabilities of the blue team.
 As the purpose of the red team exercise is to simulate an external attack.
 They can also assess how effective a business’ internal security team responds when dealing with an ongoing cybersecurity attack.

 These meetings help blue team members understand more about the common attack methods currently used while also learning how to detect and react to these types of attacks in the future.
 In some cases, a manufacturer may ask that a red team and blue team work together during an assessment to help improve the effectiveness of the blue team.
 These types of exercises are known as purple team assessments.

 What does “think like an attacker” mean?

 It is common to hear red team members and penetration testers talk about “think like an attacker,” but what does it mean to think like an attacker?
-When conducting red team exercises, the team members have to think about how they can prolong their control over devices and systems across a business network without alerting the blue team of their presence.
+When conducting red team exercises, the team members have to think about how to prolong their control over devices and systems across a business network without alerting the blue team of their presence.

-Thinking like an attacker can also apply to how a business remediate discovered risks and vulnerabilities.
-When it comes to remediating identified issues, manufacturers will devote their attention to vulnerabilities where the frequency of threats that would impact the confidentiality, integrity, and availability of critical data and processes within the business are adequate to cause substantial financial loss.
+Thinking like an attacker can also apply to how businesses remediate discovered risks and vulnerabilities.
+When it comes to remediating identified issues, manufacturers will devote their attention to vulnerabilities where the frequency of threats that would impact the confidentiality, integrity, and availability of critical data and processes within the business can cause substantial financial loss.
 Some attackers will focus their attention on vulnerabilities easily exploited and offer the most return for minimal effort.